Step Up!

 3. How does the interview process work?

 You can choose to interview as many (or as few) candidates as you like.
 Once you select who you would like to have placed with your company or organization, we will discuss their wage, subsidy, and the hours you can offer.
-Alternatively, if you do not find any candidates that meet your needs, that is no problem.
+Alternatively, if you do not find any candidates that meet your needs, we will add you to our STEP UP Referral Network to keep you posted about future cohorts.

 4. What happens after the 8-week subsidy period is over?